We have barely scratched the surface! There's lots of stuff left for you to explore.

 sleeping as much as possible.
 But, how does it know when it has to wake up to

-Microcontrollers (like our STM32F3) have many different capabilities.
+Microcontrollers (like our nRF52/nRF51) have many capabilities.
 However, many share similar capabilities that can be used to solve all sorts of different problems.

 These topics discuss some of those capabilities, and how they can be used effectively in embedded development.